willogy-team/insights--tensorflow/part4/README.md

 What is this problem?
 How to solve it?
 This problem is about shape, so let's first try printing the output shape of each layer to see what happened.

 There is a simple way to do this that is to use ```model.summary()```.
-Unluckily, it doesn't show information about the output shape, possibly because we use custom model for building blocks.
+Unluckily, it doesn't show information about the output shape, possibly because we use the custom model for building blocks.
 We need to try another way.

 <p align=center>
     <img src="images/4_model_summary.JPG" width="480" alt>